-It’s well-known for its live DJs, open-air cinema, awesome accommodation as well as great drinks and snacks on top of all that – there are chilled and fun vibes here all summer.
+It’s well-known for its live DJs, open-air cinema and awesome accommodation.
+Then there’s great drinks and snacks on top of all that.
+This is the place to come for chilled, fun vibes all summer.

-This is a summer zinger that will go down a treat with just about everyone thanks to its laid back, welcoming, and simply enjoyable summer settings.
+This is a balmy evening zinger that will go down a treat with just about everyone thanks to its laid back and welcoming atmosphere.

-You simply have to see it to believe it, and it is a venue that really packs the wow factor into its drinks and décor, which is more than enough to forget the troubles down below, especially after a few sips of elixir.
+You simply have to see it to believe it.
+This is a venue that really packs the wow factor into its drinks and décor.
+Come for a drink, leave your troubles behind and escape into another world.

-This is a rooftop bar made for the cool cats and jazz rats of Brisbane.
+This is a rooftop bar for the cool cats and jazz rats of Brisbane.

-This rooftop venue takes inspiration from the New Orleans speakeasies.
-This bar has a tapas style menu that is perfect for picking at while you admire the amazing 30 storey view on the great city of Brisbane.
+If you want a rooftop venue that takes inspiration from New Orleans speakeasies, this is the place to visit.
+With a tapas style menu that is perfect for picking at while you admire the amazing 30 storey high view of Brissy, Sazerac Bar is cool.

 This is an iconic pub that was built back in 1863 and carries with it much of Australia’s British history.

-This is a pub that shows sports and hsa the cosy allure of a British pub, but at the rooftop you will find a very Australian view of the Brisbane CBD.
+At first glance, this is just another pub that shows sports and has the cosy allure of a British pub.
+However, head to the rooftop you will find a very Australian view of the Brisbane CBD.

-The alfresco terrace is a great place for groups and functions and has great classical pub food which is perfect to sink a pint while you watch the sun set over Brisbane.
+The alfresco terrace is a great place for groups and functions.
+There is great classic pub food which is perfect to sink a pint with while you watch the sun set over Brisbane.
 This is one for the sports fans.